SampsonM/blog/src/markdowns/code-reuse-in-vue3.md

 Vue wouldn't know which mixin to take the "update" method from and throws an error.

-It's also unclear which mixin the "update" function came from, which would mean having to investigate the mixin source code and who can actually be fussed to do this?!
+It's also unclear to developers which mixin the "update" function came from, which would mean having to investigate the mixin source code and who can actually be fussed to do this?!
 A developer shouldn't have to read the source code of every mixin they consume to figure out the origin of a method or computed property, it should be obvious!

 <img src="/img/vue2-mixin-example.png"
      alt="vue2 mixin example"